 Techniques for calming individuals using empathetic communication.

-4. Responding to Defensive Behaviors
+4. Responding to Defensive Behaviours

 Strategies for managing resistance while maintaining safety.